Kendjam is located near the headwaters of the Irirí river, in one of the most hidden areas of Brazilian Amazon: the Mekragnoti Indigenous Territory.

 Untamed Angling discovered this incredible headwaters system and its tributaries, finding that this magnificent clear water system offered an angler’s nirvana for new species on the fly.
 Anglers can use five to eight weight rods and rely on many of trout/steelhead/salmon water reading skills and

-fly-fishing techniques to catch several new jungle species from Peacock Bass to Payara, Pacu, Wolfish and many more!
+fly-fishing techniques to catch several new jungle species from Peacock Bass to Payara, Pacu, Wolf fish and many more!

 Kendjam is a remote and small indigenous community (15 Kayapo families live in Kendjam) right in the middle of most preserved Kayapo land and is located in the epicenter of the Kayapó Indigenous Nation: the Mekragnoti Indigenous Territory, an area of 5 million hectares of pure virgin Amazon forest.
 Only 700-Indian live in this enormous area, creating one of the most isolated portions of Tropical Jungle on earth.